Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

 - Natural inflation hedge

-A real estate crowdfunding platform like Fundrise helps a sponsor (company or team managing the investment property) raise capital from individual investors.
+A popular real estate crowdfunding platform like Fundrise helps a sponsor (company or team managing the investment property) raise capital from individual investors.
 With the help of the crowdfunding platform, the money raised is then pooled together to fund some or all of a real estate project.

 The main drawback of real estate crowdfunding platforms is that investment platforms usually require you to lock up your money for 3 – 5 years, with limited liquidity options if you want to exit your investment early.